yeslogic/fathom/book/src/appendix/theory.md

 they are _syntax-directed_, meaning that an algorithm can be clearly derived from them.

-Here is a rough overview of how Pikelet terms are checked:
+Here is a rough overview of how the DDL's terms are checked:

 ```
                 (from parser)